AffineLabs/contracts/README.md

 ## Documentation

 You can find documentation (auto-generated from Natspec comments) in the `docs/` folder.
-You'll need to run `yarn` first to build the docs.
+You'll need to run `yarn hardhat dodoc` first to build the docs.